metapages/metaframe-js/docs/story/why.md

 I kept building the same thing.

 For the AI researchers, they needed dynamic yet editable dashboards.
 Another team needed workflows with visualization.
 Notebook components that needed to be simple yet portable.
-Every time I would be circling the same primitive: run some JavaScript, some visualization, that can be edited in place, that always just **works**.
+Every time I would be circling the same primitive: run some JavaScript, some visualization, that can be embedded, edited in place, that always just **works**.
 Reliably.
 Every time someone else opens it.
-No login, no broken database link, no gating.
+No login, or broken database link, no gating.
 And when someone opens it, they have *everything*.

 The primitive I needed didn't exist, but the patterns needed to build it where all around me.

 ## The Mermaid moment

 The ah-ha moment for me was discovering and creating diagrams with the [Mermaid live editor](https://mermaid.live/edit#pako:eNpVjbFugzAQhl_FuqmVSEQJDsZDpYa0WSK1Q6ZCBiscGDXYyBilKfDuNURV25vu9H3_fz2cdI7AoTjry0kKY8lhmyni5ilNpKlaW4v2SBaLx2GHltRa4XUgm7udJq3UTVOp8v7mbyaJJP1-0pBYWamP8YaSOf-qcCDbdC8aq5vjX3K46IE8p9WbdPX_iTToUi9pIXghFidhSCLMrIAHpaly4NZ06EGNphbTCf1EM7ASa8yAuzXHQnRnm0GmRhdrhHrXuv5JGt2VElz9uXVX1-TC4rYSpRG_CqocTaI7ZYHTuQF4D5_AVyu2jFkYsFUYRsGarj24Ag_pMgjjmDFKaeyzYPTga_7oL1lEfTcPfhTEjkXjN-ESdl8).
 You type a few lines of markup, you get a diagram, and the *entire* state of your diagram is encoded in the URL.
 Specifically, in the hash, the part after the `#`, which the browser never sends to the server.
+The idea that the core part of a web app was encoded in the URL took me a bit to appreciate.

-That `#` detail is doing a lot of work:
+The hash (`#`) content of the url does a lot of work:

 - There's no backend processing the diagram.
-The site is just static assets.
+The frontend site is just static assets.
 - There's no database holding your diagram. *You* are holding it, in the link.
 - If you share the link, the recipient has everything they need.
 Nothing to look up, nothing to fetch, nothing that can go missing.
 - The recipient can directly edit your diagram